Whole Novel Workshop: Young Adult 2013< Return to Workshops August 4 – August 10, 2013

 Tina Wexler is a literary agent at ICM Partners, representing authors in the children’s and adult marketplace, with a focus on middle-grade and young-adult fiction.
 Current and forthcoming titles include Croak by Gina Damico…

-Nancy Werlin is the author of eight young-adult novels that range from contemporary realism to mystery to fantasy.
-Her books include the New York Times bestseller Impossible (fantasy), the National Book Award and LA Times Book Prize…
+Nancy Werlin is the author of nine young-adult novels that range from contemporary realism to mystery to fantasy.
+Her books include the New York Times bestseller Impossible (fantasy), the National Book Award and LA Times Book Prize finalist The Rules of Survival (realistic fiction), the Edgar award winner The Killer’s Cousin (mystery/suspense) and Unthinkable, a sequel to Impossible.

 Sarah LaPolla joined Bradford Literary Agency in May 2013.
 Prior to joining forces with Laura and Natalie, Sarah worked for five years in the foreign rights department at Curtis Brown, Ltd., and became an associate agent there in 2010.